JohnScience/statue/docs/src/examples/hello_world_with_statue.md

 ## wb-hello-world/wb-hello-world/src/lib.rs

-Replace the initialization of the elements with manual querying selectors and casting to the desired types:
+Replace the initialization of the elements via the manual querying of selectors and casting to the desired types:

 ```rust
 let window = web_sys::window().unwrap();